Code-Institute-Submissions/KrouTm-Japan-s-Magic_JuneResub/README.md

 - In this part of the site, I describe a little about the essence of Japanese culture and the user can also have more information when clicking on the link.
-- When the user's screen is smaller than 768px, the appearance in this part changes a little, the image before that was on the side of the description, becomes behind, because there is no space to put it to the side, leaving the look strange and uncomfortable for read.
+- When the user's screen is smaller than 768px, the appearance in this part changes a little, the image before that was on the side of the description, becomes behind because there is no space to put it to the side, leaving the look strange and uncomfortable for the read.
 - Before, I had taken the image but I don't like it and I decided to improve it.

-PLACE, RESTAURANT & NIGHT LIFE
+PLACE, RESTAURANT & NIGHTLIFE

 ![alt text](https://github.com/KrouTm/Japan-s-Magic/blob/main/README.images/place.PNG?raw=true)
 ![alt text](https://github.com/KrouTm/Japan-s-Magic/blob/main/README.images/placemobible.PNG?raw=true)

-- This is the part where the user looks for information about his trip to japan, in order to provide information on restaurants, bars and tourist attractions.
+- This is the part where the user looks for information about his trip to Japan, to provide information on restaurants, bars, and tourist attractions.
-- When used on cell phones or tablets with 320px - 768px resolution, the images of Place, Restaurant and Night Life are placed on top of each other, so the image and description are not too small to spoil the user experience in receiving the information.
+- When used on cell phones or tablets with 320px - 768px resolution, the images of Place, Restaurant, and Night Life is placed on top of each other, so the image and description are not too small to spoil the user experience in receiving the information.
 - The descriptions of the images appear only when the mouse is hovered over the images, so the user can feel the interaction with the site.

 BEST TIME TO GO